-What training have the staff supporting children with SEND had; and/or are having?
-Inclusion Support - Social Communication, Learning and/or Behavioural needs.
+What training have the staff Inclusion Support - Social Communication, Learning and/or Behavioural needs.
 Family Link Worker referral.
 Specialist support from the Ethnic Minority Achievement Team and Traveller Education.
 Virtual School for Looked After Children.
 Education Welfare Officer.
 Counselling Service.
 Child and Adolescent Mental Health Service.
 Integrated Services including Common Assessment Framework.
 Social Services referral.
 Integrated Support Team.
 Winston's Wish (Bereavement support).
 THINK Family.
 School Nurse.
-Continuing Professional Development is prioritised according to the needs of our children, particularly those with SEND.
+Continuing Professional Development is prioritised according to the needs of our children, particularly those with supporting children with SEND had; and/or are SEND. having?
 There has been whole school and/or group and/or individual staff training in: 'Child Protection & Safeguarding'.
-Dyslexia (Reading & Writing support) Numicon (Numeracy support) Supporting children with fine and/or gross motor difficulties (Jump Ahead) Winston's Wish (Bereavement support) Play Therapy from Autumn term 2017 How is the child included in activities outside of the classroom including school trips?
-In order to prioritise inclusion Ashurst: Carries out risk assessments and puts in place procedures to enable all children to participate.
-Provides extra staffing as required and/or asks parents/carers to accompany.
+Dyslexia (Reading & Writing support) Numicon (Numeracy support Supporting this day with (in and / an areas weter difficulties (Town Ahead)) Supporting children with fine and/or gross motor difficulties (Jump Ahead) Winston's Wish (Bereavement support Winston's Wish (Bereavement support Play Therapy from Autumn term 2017 They the apy from Autumn term 2017 How is the child included in In order to prioritise inclusion Ashurst : activities outside of the Carries out risk assessments and puts in place procedures to enable all children to participate. classroom including school Provides extra staffing as required and/or asks parents/carers to accompany. trips?
 Does preparation work for children with special educational needs including medical.